 Look at new ways of working

 You likely need to look at new ways of working.
-During the lockdown, you have probably had some level of remote working put in place.
+During the restrictions, you have probably had some level of remote working put in place.

 Some of your staff may have enjoyed being able to work from home and not want to do a commute to the office again.
 Other employees might have had enough of their four walls and be eager to get out of the house.